50onRed/mock-jedis/README.md

 ## Adding mock-jedis to your project

-Compile the JAR with gradle/build/maven, install locally, and add it as a dependency to your project.
+Add it as a dependency to your project.

-Here's a sample gradle script that will pull mock-jedis 0.1.2 from github and compile
+Here's a sample gradle script that will pull mock-jedis 0.1.2 from maven-central
 ```gradle
 buildscript {
     repositories {